dwww Home | Manual pages | Find package

 dict) for the TCP/IP connection.
 The user option is used to specify a

-username and shared secret to be used for authentication to this par-
+username and shared secret to be used for authentication to this partic-

 Servers are tried in the order listed until a connection is made.